TanjaKec/datachallenge/content/day2/Visualisation/_index.en.markdown

 <img src="/day2/Visualisation/_index.en_files/figure-html/unnamed-chunk-12-1.png" width="768" style="display: block; margin: auto;" />

-You are ready to make a publication-ready data visualizations in R. 😎 You can go further and explore for yourself to see if you could produce BBC style ggplot charts like those used in the BBC's data journalism.
+You are ready to make publication-ready visualizations in R. 😎 You can go further and explore for yourself to see if you can produce BBC style ggplot charts like those used in the BBC's data journalism.
 Check out the [BBC Visual and Data Journalism cookbook for R graphics]( https://bbc.github.io/rcookbook/).

 ##### Lay out panels in a grid

 Sometimes it might be hard to read one panel plot, like the one we have just created in which it is not very easy to see the points of each continent.
-To make it easier to follow and to understand the information you are trying to depict it would be more effective to present different categories of the same information in a clear set of multi-panel plots.
+To make it easier to follow and to understand the information you are trying to depict, it would be more effective to present different categories of the same information in a clear set of multi-panel plots.
 This is easy to do by applying powerful faceting functions of the `ggplot2`: `facet_wrap()` and `facet_grid()`.

 ```r